pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 ## To develop new versions of Pathoplexus

 Work in a development branch.
 You can choose what version of Loculus to target by adjusting the `loculusVersion` in  `pathoplexus_app/values.yaml` (use a Loculus commit SHA).
-Adding the `preview` logo will create a preview.
+Adding the `preview` label will create a preview.

 ## To simply bump the version of Loculus used in Pathoplexus `main`
 We have a GitHub workflow for this.
 Click Actions -> Create PR to bump main pathoplexus.. -> Run workflow -> Run workflow.
 This will create a PR, which someone else will need to approve.
 The PR will contain a changelist for Loculus, which you should carefully review for breaking changes.